Things to Do This Fall in San Diego County: Pandemic 2020 Edition

 Some of San Diego’s fall activities will still go on, too, but with pandemic-style changes.

-Here’s a round-up of some fall 2020 activities still happening around our county.
+Here’s a round-up of some fall 2020 activities still happening around our county, with modifications, of course.
 Wear your mask, follow the rules, and enjoy responsibly, San Diego.

 Bates Nut Farm